The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 - If hosts and/or vCenter Server are prior to vSphere 5.0 confirm that there are no snapshots present (via command line) before a Storage vMotion.
 If snapshots are present in the pre-vSphere 5.0 setting, delete the snapshots prior to the Storage vMotion.
 For more information, see Migrating an ESX 3.x virtual machine with snapshots in powered-off or suspended state to another datastore might cause data loss and make the virtual machine unusable (1020709).

-- Confirm that there are no snapshots present (via command line) before increasing the size of any Virtual Machine virtual disk or virtual RDM.
-If snapshots are present, delete them prior to increasing the size of the disk/s.
-Increasing the size of a disk with snapshots present can lead to corruption of the snapshots and potential data loss.
-For more information, see Increasing the Size of a Virtual Disk.
+- Confirm that there are no snapshots present (via command line) before increasing the size of any virtual machine virtual disk or virtual RDM.
+If snapshots are present, delete them prior to increasing the size of the disk.
+Increasing the size of a disk with snapshots present can lead to corruption of snapshots and a potential data loss.
+For more information, see Increasing the Size of a Virtual Disk (1004047).

 For more information about snapshots, see: